WebProWWW/jquery.mailer/README.md

 options: string (text / html)
 ```
 #### recaptchaKey
 Google reCAPTCHA V2 site key (data-sitekey).
-To output the captcha, insert the "div" element with the class "js-mailer-recaptcha" and the "validate" attribute with the value "recaptcha" inside the formthe form
+To output the captcha, insert the "div" element with the class "js-mailer-recaptcha" and the "validate" attribute with the value "recaptcha" inside the form
 ```
 default: false
 options: string (data-sitekey)